After Dark (TV programme): Staffing

 A gameshow producer got his break into television by writing to After Dark: "They eventually put me on a very short contract cutting articles out of the papers.
 It was the most junior job I'd ever had and I was extremely happy!
 Over the next two series of After Dark, I read and cut 10 newspapers a day, 10 magazines a week, plus monthly digests of foreign press – a fantastic introduction to current affairs.
 I enjoyed the intellectual cut-and-thrust of the office, the thrill of live broadcasting, and the diversity of the subjects we covered."

 A senior member of staff described her working week:

 Direction

-In 2021 The Daily Telegraph wrote: "Don Coutts directed it like a drama.
-"Because it was a drama every week...And it wasn't always about the person speaking.
-There was a lot of looking at other people"."
 About the look of the show Coutts said "We used big close-ups, pulled focus or used a panning system.
-The camera work was radical...The idea was to use very low light conditions, and an atmosphere that was supposed to be dark and moody".
+The camera work was radical ...
+The idea was to use very low light conditions, and an atmosphere that was supposed to be dark and moody".
 Coutts is still pleased with the way viewers could turn the television on and within seconds know that what they were watching couldn't be anything other than After Dark."

 The producer wrote: "Guests sat in a circle and so concentrated on each other rather than the cameras.
 For the benefit of the watching audience at home, the participants were often filmed listening, a sight far more expressive than the faces we make when speaking.
 In fact After Dark gave such opportunities for listening that on occasion viewers even saw guests – slowly, perhaps only provisionally but nonetheless – changing their minds on air.".